C3n7ral051nt4g3ncy/OSINT_Inception-links/README.md

 <br>

 ## Community Help ⛑️
-Feel free to submit an Issue or PR for any broken links.
+**Feel free to submit an Issue or PR for any broken links**.
 (Even though I regularly check for broken links and maintain this project).

 <br>